TahsinMir/distributedSystemsProjects/p2/README.md

  `$ make clean`

 ## Testing
-No unit test or integration test was written for this project.
-However, every scenario was examined manually.
+Every scenario was examined manually.
 Some of the scenarios that we checked are:
 - The SSL was tested by providing the wrong password for the javax.net.ssl.trustStorePassword and also by changing the valid certificate as expected the server didn't work either of the cases.